Orcaa-or-ak/PRNG-BBS/README.md

 # Blum Blum Shub (BBS) Random Number Generator

 This project demonstrates the implementation of a Blum Blum Shub (BBS) random number generator in Java.
-BBS is a cryptographically secure pseudorandom number generator.

 ## Overview